-The 2010 Annual Meeting of Stockholders of American Tower Corporation, a Delaware corporation, will be held in the Braemore/Kenmore Room at the Colonnade Hotel, 120 Huntington Avenue, Boston, Massachusetts 02116, on Wednesday, May 12, 2010 at 11:00 a.m., local time, to consider and act upon the following matters:
+The 2011 Annual Meeting of Stockholders of American Tower Corporation, a Delaware corporation, will be held in the Braemore/Kenmore Room at the Colonnade Hotel, 120 Huntington Avenue, Boston, Massachusetts 02116, on Wednesday, May 18, 2011 at 11:00 a.m., local time, to consider and act upon the following matters:

 - 1. To elect nine Directors for the ensuing year or until their successors are elected and qualified; - 2.
-To ratify the selection of Deloitte & Touche LLP as our independent registered public accounting firm for 2010; and - 3.
-To transact such other business as may properly come before the meeting or any adjournments or postponements thereof.
+To ratify the selection of Deloitte & Touche LLP as our independent registered public accounting firm for 2011; - To approve an amendment to American Tower Corporation's Amended and Restated Certificate of Incorporation to reduce the threshold required for stockholders to amend its Amended and Restated By-Laws; - 4.
+To conduct an advisory vote on executive compensation; - 5.
+To conduct an advisory vote on whether to hold the stockholder advisory vote on executive compensation every one, two or three years; and - To transact such other business as may properly come before the meeting or any adjournments or postponements thereof.

-Stockholders of record at the close of business on March 16, 2010 are entitled to notice of, and to vote at, the Annual Meeting.
+Stockholders of record at the close of business on March 22, 2011 are entitled to notice of, and to vote at, the Annual Meeting.
 Our stock transfer books will remain open for the transfer of our Class A common stock.
 For a period of ten days prior to the Annual Meeting, a complete list of the stockholders entitled to vote at the Annual Meeting will be available at our principal executive offices for inspection by any stockholder of record for any purpose germane to the Annual Meeting.